 After/Before [CURRENT HABIT], I will [NEW HABIT].

-- Meditation Habit: After I brew my morning coffee, I will meditate for one minute.
+- After I pour my cup of coffee each morning, I will meditate for one minute.

-- Gratitude Habit: Before I eat my first bite of dinner, I will say one thing I am grateful for that day.
+- After I sit down to dinner, I will say one thing I’m grateful for that happened today.

 Again, the reason habit stacking works so well is that your current habits are already built into your brain.
 You have patterns and behaviors that have been strengthened over years.
 By linking your new habits to a cycle that is already built into your brain, you make it more likely that you’ll stick to the new behavior.

 Once you have mastered this basic structure, you can begin to create larger stacks by chaining small habits together.
 This allows you to take advantage of the natural momentum that comes from one behavior leading into the next.

 Your morning routine habit stack might look like this: